A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 Case studies fit nicely within a broader content marketing strategy; they provide the information your sales rep isn’t there to give people who are well into the buying process.
 Empower buyers with more information to help make the best decision possible.
 Then, if and when that buyer does contact you, your sales rep will already be one step ahead!

-Social proof (the logical appeal)
+Social proof through testimonials: The logical appeal

 One of the key elements of persuasion, as made famous by Robert Cialdini's book Influence, is social proof.
 People want what other people want.
 Knowing that a business has other happy customers makes that company more valuable.